 - Income Tax - Tips reported to an employer are included in Box 1 of Form W-2.
 All tips are taxable, including noncash tips and tips that total less than $20 a month.

 - Social Security and Medicare Tax - If an employee's wages are not enough to withhold tax, tax uncollected at year-end is reported in Box 12 of Form W-2 using code A or B.

-To enter unreported tips in TaxSlayer Pro, from the Main Menu of the Tax Return (Form 1040) select:
+To enter unreported tips in the tax return in the desktop version of TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:

 - Other Taxes Menu